wplv15-coder/dataset/README.md

 # Overview

 A lightweight NLoS fire detection system based on Wi-Fi sensing, designed for early fire warning in high-rise buildings.
 It jointly uses CSI and RSS from commercial Wi-Fi to perceive fire-induced signal variations across walls and floors, and runs entirely on a resource-constrained STM32 MCU.
-An SNR-based subcarrier selection strategy and a subcarrier differencing correlation feature are introduced to suppress temperature drift and reduce computational cost
+An SNR-based subcarrier selection strategy and a subcarrier differencing correlation feature are introduced to suppress temperature drift and reduce computational cost.

 # Highlights